ogerlitz/libvma/README.txt

 Number of spare receive buffer CQ holds to allow for filling up QP while full receive buffers are being processes inside VMA.
 Default value is 256 buffers

+VMA_USER_HUGE_PAGE_SIZE
+Size of huge pages used by user application for buffers provided as part of the TX Zero Copy socket API (sendmsg with MSG_ZEROCOPY flag) Default value is 2MB

 VMA_OFFLOADED_SOCKETS
 Create all sockets as offloaded/not-offloaded by default.